rbroderi/drakkenheim/content/Homebrew.md

 Duration: Instantaneous
 You create an acidic bubble at a point within range, where it explodes in a 5-foot-radius Sphere.
 Each creature in that Sphere must succeed on a Dexterity saving throw or take ld6 Acid damage.
 Cantrip Upgrade.
 The damage increases by 1d6 when you reach levels 5 (2d6), 11 (3d6), and 17 (4d6).

+## Shillelagh [5e24]
+level 0 - transmutation
+Casting Time: Bonus Action
+Range: Self
+Components: V, S, M (mistletoe)
+Duration: 1 minute
+A Club or Quarterstaff you are holding is imbued with nature's power.
+For the duration, you can use your spellcasting ability instead of Strength for the attack and damage rolls of melee attacks using that weapon, and the weapon's damage die becomes a d8.
+If the attack deals damage, it can be Force damage or the weapon's normal damage type (your choice).
+The spell ends early if you cast it again or if you let go of the weapon.
+Cantrip Upgrade.
+The weapon's damage die changes when you reach levels 5 (d10), 11 (d12), and 17 (2d6).

 # Items
 ## ACID (25 GP) [5e24]